 - 1. Six semester hours of graduate credit in Professional Education Core Courses. - 2.
 Eighteen semester hours of required graduate English courses to be composed of: ENG 6581 - Composition for Teachers Credits, 3 sem. hrs.
 ENG 6582 - Literature for Teachers Credits, 3 sem. hrs.
 ENG 6565 - Seminar in Figure Study Credits, 3 sem. hrs.
 ENG 6566 - Seminar in Period Study Credits, 3 sem. hrs.
 ENG 6567 - Seminar in Genre Study Credits, 3 sem. hrs.
 ENG 6569 - Introduction to Graduate Writing and Research Credits, 3 sem. hrs.
 ENG 6570 - Studies in Criticism and Curriculum Credits, 3 sem. hrs. - 3.
 Six semester hours of graduate English electives chosen in consultation with advisor. - 4.
-Candidates for the M.Ed. in English must complete and defend a final project that will incorporate research on current practices and theory in language arts, and preparation of lesson plans that incorporate research on current practices and theory in language arts, and preparation of lesson plans that incorporate a range of literature for specific units.
+Candidates for the M.Ed. in English must complete and defend a final project that will incorporate research on current practices and theory in language arts, and preparation of lesson plans that incorporate a range of literature for specific units.
 Proposal for this project will be part of the course requirements for ENG 6569; completion of project and defense will be part of the course requirements for ENG 6570.
 If the candidate does not successfully complete and/or defend the project, he or she will receive an "I" in ENG 6570 and must complete all requirements in the next semester.
 The Master of Education in English is a Secondary Subject Endorsement area.
 Mathematics, M.Ed.

 - 1. Twelve semester hours of graduate credit: in Professional Education Core Courses. - 2.
 Eighteen semester hours of graduate work in Mathematics, including: MAT 6541 - Current Topics in Mathematics Education Credits, 3 sem. hrs.
 MAT 6551 - Modern Geometry Credits, 3 sem. hrs.

-3. Comprehensive Oral Examination The Master of Education in Mathematics is a Secondary Subject Endorsement area.
+3. Comprehensive Oral Examination

+The Master of Education in Mathematics is a Secondary Subject Endorsement area.

+Master of Education

 Social Studies, M.Ed.